-- The Single Sales Factor apportionment is the ratio of Massachusetts sales to overall sales.
+- The Single Sales Factor is the ratio of Massachusetts sales to overall sales.

-- The Single Sales Factor apportionment is considered advantageous in Massachusetts when compared to many states that use a Three-Factor Apportionment, which weighs not only state sales, but also property and payroll as a percent of overall sales, property, and payroll.
+- The Massachusetts Single Sales allotment is considered advantageous when compared to many states that use a three-factor system, which weighs not only state sales, but also property and payroll as a percent of overall sales, property, and payroll.

 Apportionment of Income